capablevms/cheri-examples/README.md

   to the SDK can be given in `SDKBASE`.
 - For `run-<binary>` targets, a machine or model that can run the result, reachable by SSH.
+- GNU make.
+Depending on your platform you might need to specify `gmake` rather than `make`.

 [cheribuild]: https://github.com/CTSRD-CHERI/cheribuild